AgoraIO-Solutions/convoai_to_video/websocket-receive-audio/README.md

 ### Testing Notes
 - The mock receiver expects session token `test_session_token_12345` by default
-- Tests cover essential commands: `init`, `voice`, `voice_end`, and `heartbeat`
+- Tests cover essential commands: `init` (including session_id), `voice`, `voice_end`, and `heartbeat`
 - All commands are logged with detailed information for debugging
 - Audio is saved in PCM 16-bit WAV format
-- The sender demonstrates the core message flow needed for audio streaming
+- The sender demonstrates the core message flow needed for audio streaming with proper session identification